Nicksf13/zombieplague/README.md

 Survivor Round - Everybody except one random player (that is going to be the survivor) will be<br>  zombie.
 Survivor should kill every zombie (Survivor cause more damage).<br>

 -----------------------Multi Language support-----------------------<br>
-By default this gamemode support Brazilian Portuguese, Russian, Ukrainian and US English.<br> But You can add more languages on languages folder.<br>
+By default this gamemode support Brazilian Portuguese, Russian, Traditional Chinese, Ukrainian and US English.<br> But You can add more languages on languages folder.<br>

 -----------------------Extra items-----------------------<br>